vi7ali/chess/README.md

 ### Prerequisites

-To play this game you need to have Ruby installed with the colorize gem.
+To play this game you need to have Ruby installed.

 Please follow [these instructions](https://www.ruby-lang.org/en/documentation/installation/) to set up and manage Ruby.